A Day in the Life of a Glen Brook Camper

 In Art class, James is working on a dream catcher.
 Adorned with feathers, sticks and leaves found around Glen Brook, James is proud of his handiwork.
 Not a practiced artist, he is inspired by the creativity of his fellow Eagle boys and girls.
 And he can’t wait to give it to his Mom when she picks him up.

 In the woods, by the small waterfall of the babbling Glen Brook, James is practicing chopping into a felled Hemlock.
 Straight back, strong legs, smooth swings – James is starting to come into his own in TimberCraft class.
 It’s nothing he has ever done before, but after choosing it for his elective, there’s nothing he looks forward to more than swinging an axe on a warm summer’s morning.
 His friends Alex and Emily are there everyday too.
 In the process, they’ve all learned about making fire-side seats, sustainably managing a forest, and storing wood for winter, but what James likes best is the fresh air and the humming of his whole body after the exhaustion of a good morning’s chopping.

 It’s a stir-fry of Glen Brook vegetables and chicken over rice for dinner, the country term for our mid-day meal.
 At meals, James gets to meet campers from different ages and hear their stories about what they’ve done today.
-Lily, a fox, is excited about building Fairy Houses in Nature class; Emmanuel, a Lynx, tells the table about his progress in Knife-making; even Sara, a Falcon is eating at the table to day and she laughs as she recalls her trying backpacking trip in White Mountains.
+Lily, a Fox (3rd grade), is excited about building Fairy Houses in Nature class; Emmanuel, a Lynx (8th grade), tells the table about his progress with archery; even Sara, a Falcon (9th grade) is eating at the table today and she laughs as she recalls her trying backpacking trip in White Mountains.
 Just about as the plates start clearing, James gets that sleepy post-meal feeling and is glad to be able to lie down and take a well-deserved nap during the upcoming rest period.